-This year's event will be help on Friday, April 14 at SUNY Maritime College.
+This year's event be hosted at two campuses: Suffolk County Community College - Friday, April 26, 2024, and Univeristy at Buffalo - Monday, April 15, 2024.
 To learn more about the event visit the SURC website.

 Original research and creative activity are widely recognized as high-impact educational experiences that positively affect undergraduate students’ completion rates, career prospects and readiness for graduate study.
 Most SUNY campuses encourage such research and creative activity throughout the curriculum, through independent study and capstone experiences and/or via internship placements, and invest in opportunities for students to present their work.
 This allows students to engage critical audiences in their learning processes and hone the professional communication skills necessary for higher-order scholarship and career success.
 Frequently those institutions do so by sending their students to professional conferences and events.
 While such participation allows students to develop further confidence and academic skills and to network beyond their campus by presenting their work to students and faculty who specialize in their research fields, this opportunity often comes at a steep cost of sending students to distant conferences.